halon/sender-fp-release/README.md

 Installation
 ------------

-1. Run the SQL queries listed in the text file for the database type you want to use to craete the necessary tables
+1. Run the SQL queries listed in the text file for the database type you want to use to create the necessary tables
 2. Copy the `/settings-default.php` file to `/settings.php` and open it to change the settings.

 Halon integration